Dogs like to be close to their owners. In their hearts, all dogs want to be lap dog breeds.

 Boston Terrier

 The Boston Terrier is known for its compact size and big attitude.
-The dogs are gentle and amiable, and they quickly bond with children and other family members.
+This canine is gentle and amiable and quickly bond with children and other family members.

 If you want a lap dog breed that requires minimal training, consider a Boston Terrier.